lepouya/progressive-mine-sweep/README.md

 ### M2: Make it incremental

 - ~~Set up resource management~~
-- Track and report game currencies
+- Track and use game resources
+- Report game currencies on screen
 - Delay before starting a new game
 - Add options for increasing grid size
 - Add options for increasing mine % and #